mohammad-oghli/AWS-S3-Storage-Data/README.md

 ## Documentation

-This [Tutorial Notebook](tutorial_notebook.ipynb) contains comprehensive guide documentation on how to use AWS S3 Storage Data Package
+This [Tutorial Notebook](tutorial_notebook.ipynb) contains comprehensive guide and documentation on how to use AWS S3 Storage Data Package

 **Note:** `data_sample` directory contains all the data files used in AWS S3 tutorial notebook